1587/speaking-exam/00-part2.md

 ```
 The picture is taken on the street.
 There are some people and cars in it.
 On the right, a man (with a white shirt) is opening the door of a car.
-On the left, a woman (in red) is squatting down to lock her bike.
+On the left, a woman (in red) is crouching/ˈkraʊtʃɪŋ/ down to lock her bike.
 In the background, we can see some other cars and many trees.
 (Behind the trees, there is a car parking on the road and a man is going toward to the car.)
 ```